Ways of Staying Connected With Your Teen/Tween

 Make a point to talk about difficult topics.

 Teens these days are faced with more issues and stressors than ever.
 In order to best help them, it is important to do regular “check-ins” to see how things are going, particularly about the use of social media.
 Studies show that the greatest protection against the potential harmful effects of social media is open communication with a parent (rather than parental controls or tracking systems).
 Talk about difficult topics on a regular basis.
 This makes the situation less uncomfortable when your child has an issue that they would like to discuss.
 So talk about friendships, bullying, social media, sex, substance use.
-This is one of the reasons I started The MotherDaughter Connection.
-These topics are difficult to bring up, and the sessions help to get the conversation going, and keep it going!
+These topics are difficult to bring up.
+Be brave!
+They are important!

 Your child likely has an increased need for privacy and personal space.
 Allow that, while at the same time, being careful for withdrawal.
 It is important for children to know that they have private physical space and belongings.
 So if your daughter has her door closed, knock before entering.
 If she has a private journal, do not read it.
 At the same time, monitor the amount of time that your child spends alone in his/her bedroom, as withdrawing and isolation are not the same thing as allowing privacy, and if left unchecked, can be harmful.